Difference Between Contribution Margin vs Gross Margin

 Both Contribution Margin vs Gross Margin are popular choices in the market; let us discuss some of the major Difference Between Contribution Margin vs Gross Margin:

 - Gross margin, on the other hand, deals with the overall manufacturing and labor costs involved in the process of making a particular product.
 It includes both variable and as well as fixed expenses also.
-Contribution margin deals with the variable costs only.
+The contribution margin deals with the variable costs only.

 - In the case of outsourcing or information Technologies Company, the entire employee costs are taken within COGS as the employee expenses are the COGS.
-Whereas in case of other manufacturing company’s employee expenses are not included within Gross Margin, it comes within the Operating expenses.
-Contribution margin determines the margin at several stages of production where only variable costs are involved such as packaging costs, marketing, and distribution costs.
-Costs like manufacturing, packaging costs, logistics costs, freight, commissions, wages etc fall into this category.
+Whereas in the case of other manufacturing company’s employee expenses are not included within Gross Margin, it comes within the Operating expenses.
+Costs like manufacturing, packaging costs, logistics costs, freight, commissions, wages, etc fall into the Contribution margin category.

 Contribution Margin vs Gross Margin – Comparison Table